Karuma-jojo/Crux-Lab/index.md

 This site focuses on how ideas are found: brute force, pattern spotting, conjectures, proofs, and compact code checks.

 > [!NOTE]
-> Polished notes live here.
+> Polished notes shall be displayed here.
 > Detailed raw solve logs, dead ends, and full research notes are kept private.
+Contact admin for access

 ---